barumau/pandunia/engli/kanun.md

       V
      ↗ ↘
-    O ← A
+    R ← A

 #### 6.3.1.
-AOV order

-AOV order is commonly used alternative for AVO order.

-    agent-object-verb
+Order U1: Recipient, verb and agent

+The recipient-verb-agent order is common in sentences where the subject is a passive recipient.

+    recipient-verb-agent

       V
+     ↗ ↘
+    R   A

+Often they can be translated to English by using the passive voice or an intransitive verb but sometimes a transitive verb can be used too.

+Examples:
+**pang beku te.**
+– Bread is baked by you.
+**pakse domu arbe.**
+– Birds live (in) trees.
+**te suku me.**
+– You are pleased by me.
+(Or: You like me.)

+#### 6.3.2.
+Order U2: Agent, recipient and verb

+The agent-recipient-verb order is commonly used alternative for the agent-verb-recipient order.

+    agent-recipient-verb

+      V
      ↗
-    O ← A
+    R ← A

 Examples:
 **me lole widu.** - _I them see._
 **te pang beku.** - _You bread bake._

-#### 6.3.2.
-OVA order

-OVA order is common in "passive" sentences.

-    object-verb-agent

-      V
-     ↗ ↘
-    O   A

-Examples:
-**pang beku te.** - Bread is baked by you.
-**te suku me.** - You are pleased by me.

 #### 6.3.3.
-VAO order
+Order U3: Verb, agent and recipient

-VAO order is very rare but possible.
+The verb-agent-recipient order is very rare but possible.

-    verb-agent-object
+It is described here only for the sake of completeness.

+    verb-agent-recipient

       V
        ↘
-    O ← A
+    R ← A

 ### 6.4.
 Summary of word orders

+### 6.4.1.
+All Possible Word Orders

+In theory there are six possible word orders for transitive verbs.
+In practice, all of them are possible in Pandunia.
+They are made possible by the two verb endings, which decide the order of the agent and the recipient.

+Different orders put the focus on different constituents: the agent, the recipient or the verb.
+The focus or emphasis is on the first constituent in the sentence.

+    1. With the verb ending in -a
+        - recipient–agent–verb : musike me auda.
+        - agent–verb–recipient :        me auda musike.
+        - verb–recipient–agent :           auda musike me.
+    2. With the verb ending in -u
+        - agent-recipient-verb : me musike audu.
+        - recipient-verb-agent :    musike audu me.
+        - verb-agent-recipient :           audu me musike.

+The constituent, which is further away from the verb, can be left out.
+So for example **musike me auda** can be truncated to **me auda**.
+Likewise **me musike audu** can be truncated to **musike audu**.
+Then it is possible to say something about either the agent or the recipient only.

+#### 6.4.2.
+Simple rules

 Note that even if these triangular patterns explained above might seem unusual at first, in practice they result in two simple rules to follow:

--a ending means:
+The **-a** ending means:
 If there is anything right before the verb, it is the agent.
-If there is anything right after the verb, it is the object.
+If there is anything right after the verb, it is the recipient.

--u ending means:
+The **-u** ending means:
-If there is anything right before the verb, it is the object.
+If there is anything right before the verb, it is the recipient.
 If there is anything right after the verb, it is the agent.